 If you become (partially) disabled during your career, your pension accrual will (partially) be continued without the need to pay contributions.

 Benefits for your partner and any (underage) children have been arranged in case you pass away during your employment.
-The amount of the dependent's pension is based on the pension that you would achieve if you would remain employed and a participant in BPZ until you reach the age of 68.
-We call this the “old-age pension to be achieved”.
-The insured partner's pension is approximately 97% of the old-age pension to be achieved.
-The insured orphan's pension is approximately 19% of the old-age pension to be achieved.
+The amount of the dependant's pension is based on the pension that you would achieve if you would remain employed and a participant in BPZ until you reach the age of 68.
+We call this the 'retirement benefit to be achieved'.
+The insured partner's pension is 1.3125% of the pension base (pensionable salary minus offset) per year of service.
+The insured orphan's pension is 20% of the retirement benefit to be achieved.

 We try to increase the pension that you have accrued within the BPZ pension scheme every year.
 However, this increase is conditional!
 This means that we can only do this if we have sufficient financial resources for this purpose.